19 Functional Condo Interior Design Ideas for Small Condos

 Sometimes, there’s no need to overthink things.
 The recurring elements between the premises aren’t that special, but the overall cohesion between them is.
 The colour palette ranges from white to light blue and Victorian blue.
 Besides, there aren’t many statement pieces to showcase.
 Instead, there are small details that retain elegance and improve the visual appeal.
 In this respect, these details are the mirrors, cabinet handles, and glass casings.

 Looking for more rustic interior designs?
 You can take a look at our article for more inspiration.

 If you’re into that elegant, upscale look, our designers have already done it.
 In the 1300-square-meter home at Sophia Residence, you’ll find the perfect template for posh condo interior design done right.
 The neutral woody brown and grey palette dominates the atmosphere creating a sense of subtle luxe.

 What’s more, you’ll see varying tones of dark, light, and pale that complete the overall look.
 The ceiling lights create an easy-flowing transition of light across the premises.
 As a result, the designers have achieved a seamless unification.
 When you think of contrast, the kitchen countertop, furniture texture, and material are enough to set the boundaries between spaces.

 In this three-room condominium, you’ll indulge in relaxed and understated luxury.
 The first and most immediate feature is the living hall space.
 It integrates the kitchen, hall, and living room in one open-plan concept.
+If you’re considering an open-concept kitchen design for your home, check out this blog post.
 Contrary to what you’d expect, the compartments discretely hide clutter.
-Also, there are lots of mirrors strategically disposition to open up the interior.
+Also, there are lots of mirrors strategically disposed to open up the interior.
 After all, confidence comes from a strong sense of identity, and details play a major role in creating it.